-This cooperative agreement reflects th e overall commitment as w vell as the specific responsibilities and • · · the roles of the (Insert K-12 Partner Na mes) and (Insert Higher Ed ucation Partner Names) in implementing a New York State Early C College High School (NYS) E CHS) Program.
-This Memorandum of Understanding is entered into as of Jar nuary 1, 2018.
-The (School District or IHE, if a pre-existing partnership) shall act as th e FISCAL AGENT for this gr ant and be responsible for the receipt and expenditure of all grant funds, as v vell as the submission of al program and expenditure reports to NYSED.
-The (School District, BOCE S or IHE) shall act as the Implementation Lead for this grant and d be responsible for coording nating and overseeing the planning and implementation of the program.
+This cooperative agreement reflects the overall commitment as well as the spec ific responsibilities and the roles of the (Insert K-12 Partners Names) and (Insert Higher Education Partners er Names) in implementing a New York State Early College High School (NYS ECHS) Program.
+This Memorandum of Understanding is entered into as of March 15, 2018.
+The (Sci hool District) shall act as the FISCAL AGENT for this grant and be responsible for the receipt and expendit ure of all grant funds, as well as the submission of all program and expenditure reports to NYSED.
+The (School District, BOCES or IHE) shall act as the Imp olementation Lead for this grant and be responsible for coordinating and overseeing the planning and i mplementation of the program.

-The term of this Agreement is from January 1, 2018 through August 31, 2022.
+The term of this Agreement is from March 15, 2018 through August 31, 2022.